Veera Ballala I

 Veera Ballala I succeeded Ereyanga as king of the Hoysala Empire.
 He was a Jain by faith.
 His rule was short and uneventful other than subduing the Chengalvas and the Santharas.
 He made some unsuccessful attempts to end the overlordship of the Western Chalukyas but was brought under control by Chalukya Vikramaditya VI.

-According to Sen, his rule was from 1100–1110 with the capital at Belur.
+According to Sen, his rule was from 1100 to 1110 with the capital at Belur.
 An alternate capital was at Halebidu.
 He was succeeded by his younger brother Vishnuvardhana.